breezystatic77/breezystatic77.github.io/commands.md

 ?> To get info about a character from one of their messages, react to a (recent) message from them with a ❓.
 Thespian will DM you a message.
 [More info](reactions#❓)

+## `invite`

+Get a link to invite Thespian to your own server!

 ## `list`

 Get a list of all your characters.

 This will only show characters you list as showing up on your user page.
 To get a list of _all_ characters, use this command in a PM with the Thespian bot.

+---

+# Permission Commands

+Server administrators have fine-grain control over what channels users can use commands in, and what channels they can post in as their characters.

+Permissions are set at 3 levels, and are evaluated in this order:

+- Channels
+- Roles
+- Default Value

+## `permissions`

+## `permission-role`

+## `permission-channel`

+## `permission-default`